ginnox1/iCADdocs_online/index.md

 - Design of Different hydraulic structures (Diversion Weirs, Retaining Walls, Emabkments, and Major Canal Structures)
 - Production solutions allowing automatic and accurate generation of reports, detailed AutoCAD drawings, and quantity estimates.

 This online resource provides guidance on all the key aspects about installaiton, use and application of the software product.This resource is maintained and kept upto date by us.
 (See [contact](#contacts)  info below)

+---
+**What's New in the latest Release?**

+iCAD is continously updated to make it more useful for practical design applicaitons.

+Learn about what's new in the [**Latest Update here.**](#updates-for-the-latest-release)

+---

 ## Table of Contents